Jerusalem Day, or Yom Yerushalayim in Hebrew, is coming up this Tuesday evening, May 27 through Wednesday, May 28.

 Jerusalem Day is a national Israeli holiday commemorating the reunification of Jerusalem and the establishment of Israeli control over the Old City in June 1967.
 It was declared by the Chief Rabbinate of Israel as a minor religious holiday, to thank God for the miraculous victory of the Six Day War and for answering the 2,000-year-old prayer of “Next Year in Jerusalem.”

-The day is celebrated with ceremonies, memorial services for soldiers who died in the battle for Jerusalem, parades through downtown Jerusalem, and the reciting of special prayers of thanks to God in the synagogues.
-There are also lectures on Jerusalem-related topics, singing and dancing, and schoolchildren throughout the country learn about the significance of Jerusalem hold festive assemblies.
+The day is celebrated with ceremonies, memorial services for soldiers who died in the battle for Jerusalem, parades through downtown Jerusalem and the reciting of special prayers of thanks to God in the synagogues.
+There are also lectures on Jerusalem-related topics, singing and dancing; schoolchildren throughout the country learning about the significance of Jerusalem hold festive assemblies.
 The day is also marked in Jewish schools around the world focusing on the miracle of the 1967 War and the holiness of Jerusalem.

-On May 12, 1968, the government proclaimed a new holiday—Jerusalem Day—to be celebrated on the 28th of Iyar, the Hebrew date on which the divided city of Jerusalem became one.
+On May 12, 1968, the government proclaimed a new holiday—Jerusalem Day—to be celebrated on the 28th of Iyar, the Hebrew date on which the divided city of Jerusalem was reunited.
 On March 23, 1998, the Knesset passed the Jerusalem Day Law, making the day a national holiday.